NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 - Upon installation, these global .NET tools are added to the PATH by the .NET SDK.
 This allows NuGet to easily determine which file in the package should be run at runtime.
 It does this by scanning the `PATH` environment variable for plugins whose file name begins with `nuget-plugin-`.
-On Windows, NuGet will look for plugins with a `.exe` extension, whereas on Linux/Mac, it will look for plugins with the executable bit set.
+On Windows, NuGet will look for plugins with a `.exe` or `.bat` extension, whereas on Linux/Mac, it will look for plugins with the executable bit set.
 These plugins are launched in a separate process, which aligns with the current design.

 ## Motivation